 The letters in the first line are in larger characters.
 They are not easy to identify and their interpretation has changed since the slate’s discovery.
 The M and A are ligatured with the start of the letter M being only just visible.
 The text below the cross occupies five lines and the script is smaller.
 The lefthand diagonal descender of the letter V in the third line is just about visible.
 Also, what has thus far been interpreted as a G on the fifth line is in reality an R and G ligatured as illustrated below.

 The inscription is clearly Arthurian as indicated by the following interpretation.
-The text in lines one to four form a sentence which is repeated in lines five to seven, but with the matronymic missing and the name Paternus replaced by Artor.
-This suggests that Paternus is an alternative name for Artor.
+The text in lines one to four form a sentence which is repeated in lines five to seven, but with the matronymic missing and the name Paternus replaced by Artorgnou.
+This suggests that they are alternative names for the same individual.
 The slate thus reads:

 The son of Igraine, Paternus, made this for his grandfather Coel.